Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Results

-Figure \ref{fig:n15} shows the false positive rate (orange), precision (black) and false negative rate (red) for MSCquartets, HyDe, Patterson's D-Statistic, and D3 on the networks: n15h3 (network with three hybridization events), n15h1$_{\textrm{shallow}}$ (network with a single shallow hybridization event), n15h1$_{\textrm{intermediate}}$ (network with a single intermediate hybridization event), and n15h1$_{\textrm{deep}}$ (network with a single deep hybridization event).
+Figure \ref{fig:n15} shows the false positive rate (yellow), precision (pink) and recall (gray) for MSCquartets (from true and estimated gene trees), HyDe, Patterson's D-Statistic, and D3 on the networks: n15h3 (network with three hybridization events), n15h1$_{\textrm{shallow}}$ (network with a single shallow hybridization event), n15h1$_{\textrm{intermediate}}$ (network with a single intermediate hybridization event), and n15h1$_{\textrm{deep}}$ (network with a single deep hybridization event).
 For HyDe, an additional metric, wrong hybrid rate (purple) describes the rate at which hybridization is detected but is falsely attributed to the incorrect hybrid taxon.
 As already shown in the case of n10h2 (Figure \ref{fig:n10}), all methods have a higher false negative rate, but controlled false positive rate except for Patterson's D-statistic with a high false positive rate for the case of three hybridizations (n15h3).
 HyDe shows lower precision compared to other methods which is due to the fact that the hybridizations in n15h3 involve ghost lineages which HyDe cannot account for.
-The fact that there are high false negative rates even for the single shallow hybridization (n15h1$_{\textrm{shallow}}$) across of methods could provide some evidence that ghost lineages create challenges, not just for HyDe.
-In this figure, all test are Bonferroni-corrected at a level of significance $\alpha = 0.05 / \textrm{number of tests}$, but we also show the uncorrected version ($\alpha=0.05$) in Figure \ref{fig:N15-05} in the Appendix.
+The fact that there is low recall even for the single shallow hybridization (n15h1$_{\textrm{shallow}}$) across of methods could provide some evidence that ghost lineages create challenges, not just for HyDe.
+In this figure, all test are Bonferroni-corrected at a level of significance $\alpha = 0.05 / \textrm{number of tests}$, but we also show the uncorrected version ($\alpha=0.05$) in Figure \ref{fig:N15-05} in the Supplementary materials.